linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 3 Market Risk/Chapter 16 Scenario Analysis and Stress Testing.md

 16.6 What are the advantages and disadvantages of bank regulators choosing some of the scenarios that are considered for stress testing?
 16.7 Explain the difference between subjective and objective probabilities.
 16.8 Suppose that, in the example in Section 12.1, seven stress scenarios are considered.
 They lead to losses (000s) of 400, 600, 700, 1,000, 1,100, 1,300, and 1,400.
 The subjective probabilities assigned to the scenarios are 0.5\%, 0.5\%, 0.2\%, 0.2\%, 0.05\%, 0.05\%, and 0.05\%, respectively.
 What is the new one-day 99\% VaR that would be calculated using the procedure discussed in Section 16.3?
 16.9 Suppose that the positions in the four options in Example 16.1 are changed to 200, -70, -120, and -60.
 Use Solver to calculate the worst-case scenario for a daily change.
-Consider asset prices between  $40 and$ 60 and volatilities between 10\% and 30\%.
+Consider asset prices between  \$40 and\$ 60 and volatilities between 10\% and 30\%.

 # Further Questions

-16.10 What difference does it make to the worst-case scenario in Example 16.1 if (a) the options are American rather than European and (b) the options are barrier options that are knocked out if the asset price reaches $65?
-Use Solver to search over asset prices between $40 and 60 and volatilities between 18\% and 30\%.
+16.10 What difference does it make to the worst-case scenario in Example 16.1 if (a) the options are American rather than European and (b) the options are barrier options that are knocked out if the asset price reaches \$65?
+Use Solver to search over asset prices between \$40 and 60 and volatilities between 18\% and 30\%.
 16.11 What difference does it make to the VaR calculated in Example 16.2 if the exponentially weighted moving average model is used to assign weights to historical scenarios as described in Section 12.3.1?

 # Part Four